nasa/progpy/docs/_sources/api_ref/prog_algs/Predictor.rst

 Predictors
 ===========================

-The Predictor uses a state estimate (type UncertainData subclass, output of a state estimator), information about expected future loading, and a Prognostics Model (see: `prog_models package <https://github.com/nasa/prog_models>`__) to predict both future states (also outputs, performance metrics, event_states) at predefined points and the time that an event will occur (Time of Event, ToE) with uncertainty.
+The :py:class:`Predictor` uses a state estimate (type :py:class:`UncertainData` subclass, output of a :py:class:`StateEstimator`), information about expected future loading, and a :py:class:`PrognosticsModel` (see: `prog_models package <https://github.com/nasa/prog_models>`__) to predict both future states (also outputs, performance metrics, event_states) at predefined points and the time that an event will occur (Time of Event, ToE) with uncertainty.

 Here's an example of its use.
-In this example we use the ThrownObject model and the MonteCarlo predictor, and we save the state every 1s.
+In this example we use the :py:class:`ThrownObject` model and the :py:class:`MonteCarlo` predictor, and we save the state every 1s.
 We also use a scalar first state (i.e., no uncertainty).

 .. code-block:: python